ECB prepares more aid for virus-stricken euro zone

 The ECB has made it clear it will do its part and the severity of the recession argues for earlier action.
 But a still-elusive political deal on European Union-wide fiscal support strengthens the case for patience.

 “Arguments for and against scaling up the stimulus are finely balanced,” Berenberg economist Holger Schmieding said.
-“On balance, we see a 60% probability that the ECB will raise its asset purchase target on Thursday, probably by 500 billion euros.”
+“On balance, we see a 60% probability that the ECB will raise its asset purchase target on Thursday, probably by 500 billion euros (446.8 billion pounds).”

 Interest rates are almost certain to stay unchanged as the ECB’s minus 0.5% deposit rate is already at a record low and many policymakers feel further moves would be counterproductive.